 - Environmental factors.

 Whenever the threshold criteria are met Section 47 Enquiries should be initiated.
-This will usually follow an Initial Assessment, but may be justified
+This will usually follow an Assessment (which may be very brief), but may be justified

 - At the point of referral;